 Damon's coverage has latterly focused on the fierce fighting in Iraq between militant Islamist group ISIS and the Iraqi national army and associated paramilitary groups.
-Her reporting has proven essential, guiding viewers through the complexities of the bloody conflict.
+Her reporting has proven essential, guiding viewers through the complexities of the bloody and ongoing conflict.
 In 2018 she won a prestigious George Foster Peabody Award for her reporting on the fall of ISIS in Iraq and Syria and three Emmys for her coverage in Iraq and Syria including Outstanding News Special for Return to Mosul.

 A recipient of the International Women's Media Foundation's 2014 Courage in Journalism Award, Damon has also extensively covered the bloody civil war in Syria and the deepening humanitarian crisis which has spread across the region in its wake.
 Her reports have focused on -- amongst other subjects -- the refugee crisis across Europe, the effect of devastating 'barrel bombs' air raids on the civilian population of Aleppo and moves by Turkish security forces to reinforce the country's historically porous border with Syria.